AshenOne22/A-Model-Free-Toolface-Control-Strategy-for-Cross-Well-Intelligent-Directional-Drilling/README.md

 ## Dataset
 Due to the commercial confidentiality agreement with our collaborator, related real drilling data was removed from the repository.
 If necessary, please kindly contact us and we will then request the relevant authorizations from our collaborator

-## Simulation Schemes Description
+## Program Description
 ### Exp 1: Multi-head attention LSTM
 1. Dataset Preparation
-2. Model Architecture
+2. LSTM Model Architecture
 3. Data Preprocessing
 4. Model Training and Validation
 5. Performance Evaluation
 6. Further Analysis (comparsion)

+### Exp 2: Improved DDPG training
+1. Environment Setup
+2. DDPG Algorithm
+3.

 ## Folder Description
 Directory ***Mutli-head attention LSTM*** contains code for the system model proposed in **Section 3.1**, and ***proposed improved DDPG*** contains code for the decision algorithm proposed in **Section 3.2**.